Altai-man/ASN-BER/README.md

 results in

 ```
-has ASN::OctetString $.LDAPDN; # Ignore level of indirectness in type
+has Str $.ldapdn is OctetString; # Ignore level of indirectness in type
 ```

+One can inherit a class from `ASN::BER`'s types to make structure more strict if needed.

 * SEQUENCE elements (`LDAPMessage ::= SEQUENCE {...}`)

-Such elements are implemented as classes with `ASNType` role applied and `ASN-order` method implemented.
+Such elements are implemented as classes with `ASNSequence` role applied and `ASN-order` method implemented.
-They are handled correctly if nested, so `a ::= SEQUENCE { ..., b SEQUENCE {...} }` will translate `a` and include `b` as it's part, calling `serialize` on that inner class instance.
+They are handled correctly if nested, so `a ::= SEQUENCE { ..., b SEQUENCE {...} }` will translate `a` and include `b` as it's part, serializing the inner class instance.

+* SEQUENCE OF elements

+`has Foo @.foos`

 * SET elements (`Foo ::= SET {}`)

-Not yet supported.
+Not yet implemented, potentially handling might be done the same way as `SEQUENCE` and `SEQUENCE OF`.

 * CHOICE elements

-CHOICE elements are implemented using `choice-of` trait.
+CHOICE elements are implemented using `ASNChoice` role applying.
 For same types tagging must be used to avoid ambiguity, it is usually done using context-specific tags.

 ```